Rinet IT's site has changed over the years along with improvements in WordPress and Joomla!. Read about its history and the changes.

 One video gave me the idea to add rotating buttons for the services on the home page.

-It was easy to follow and very interesting.
+The video was easy to follow and engaging.
 It was a good exercise to see how to use the CSS features of Oxygen and the result was satisfying.

 You can also create a page or post with Oxygen and with one click Gutenberg can be used to edit the text without affecting the design.
 Ideal for clients who need to make simple changes.

-While waiting tried using Akeeba Backup and got the same result.
-Then I got the idea of trying All-in-One WP Migration from when a new site is created using the option in WordPress Tools.
-This didn’t work either, but when you finishing importing the website a small screen pops up with some key things to do to get Oxygen to work.
+While waiting for a reply I tried using Akeeba Backup and got the same result.
+Then I got the idea of trying All-in-One WP Migration which I saw from the plugin options when a new site is created using Ventra IP's WordPress Tools.
+This didn't work either, but when you finishing importing the website a small screen pops up with some key things to do to get Oxygen to work.

-After doing the above steps I found that using Akeeba was fine, plus there’s no limit on the website size, whereas with eeba Backup large sites would mean paying for the pro version.
+Using Akeeba was fine, and there's no limit on the website size, whereas with All in One WP Migration large sites means paying for the pro version.

 To simplify the website all resources were moved to my personal website.
 The home page contains all of the information potential clients would need, with links if they wish to learn more or take things further.

 The colour scheme is a throwback to the original orange and brown palette of the original.
 Much of the layout was taken from "Atom", one of the many website designs that comes with Oxygen.

 In 2015 WordPress along with Ultimatum's theme (framework) showed what it could do when I did a site for MGE Painting.
 Using the Revolution Slider and other tools I was able to create a much better looking site that was responsive and easier to maintain.